 20. Church Banners

-Church banners are an inexpensive investment to help welcome visitors to the church.
-Use banners to help visitors navigate the campus.
+Church banners are an inexpensive investment that welcomes visitors to the church.
+They help visitors navigate the campus so feel confident getting familiar with the facility.
 They are also useful in promoting upcoming ministry series and events.

-Banners are often more effective than digital displays because they are bright, colorful, and have eye-catching designs using large fonts.
+In today's digital age, many churches use digitized signage.
+However, banners are more affordable and effective than digital displays because they are bright, colorful, and feature eye-catching designs using large fonts.

 21. Prayer Ministry